renegade-fi/renegade-docs/docs.renegade.fi/docs/advanced-concepts/ioi.md

-As discussed in [[Anonymity Guarantees]](/basic-concepts/guarantees), the base-layer protocol has very strong privacy properties: No information whatsover is leaked to third-parties, both before and after a trade is matched and settled.
+As discussed in [[Anonymity Guarantees]](/basic-concepts/guarantees), the base-layer protocol has very strong privacy properties: No information whatsoever is leaked to third-parties, both before and after a trade is matched and settled.

 This is optimal from an execution quality point-of-view, but comes with a